Orbyt vs Comprehensive.io.

 - Dataset concentrated on VC-backed startups.
 Thin outside that slice.

-- No free public API tier
+- No public API tier

 - No MCP or AI-agent integration